What Does Metal Shavings in Oil Mean

 This could happen if something rubbed against the side of the engine while it was running.
 Inspect the area around the engine for any damage or debris that could have caused this problem.
 Once you’ve determined where the metal shavings came from, take steps to prevent further contamination.

-If they came from inside the engine, be sure to change your oil regularly and use only high-quality products.
+If they come from inside the engine, be sure to change your oil regularly and use only high-quality products.

 Conclusion